Skip to content

 }

-This example will log the full result as well as the email validation rule:
+This example logs the full result as well as the email validation rule:

-In addition to being able to deny specific email types, you can also configure Arcjet to only allow specific email types and all other types will be blocked.
+In addition to being able to deny specific email types, you can also configure Arcjet to only allow specific email types and Arcjet blocks all other types.

-Arcjet will return the type of email address that was verified.
-This will be one or several of the reported email types.
+Arcjet returns the type of email address that it verified.
+This is one or several of the reported email types.

 type ArcjetEmailType =